 - Professional services involving human intervention and the nature of which is not essentially automated, such as consulting services where advice from the consultant is communicated via e-mail or video call.

 Criteria for VAT registration

-Foreign electronic service providers and foreign electronic platforms providing e-Services from abroad and used in Thailand will now be required to register for VAT and will be liable to pay VAT when the following criteria are met:
+Foreign electronic service providers and foreign electronic platforms providing e-Services from abroad and used in Thailand will now be required to register for VAT and will be liable to pay VAT when the following criteria are met based on our experience:

 - The services are used in Thailand by a customer that is not registered for VAT in Thailand, and

 - Incomes from the services are above 1.8 M THB in a calendar year.